-(b) The description of minimum thresholds shall include the following:

-(6) How each minimum threshold will be quantitatively measured, consistent with the monitoring network requirements described in Subarticle 4.
+- (b) The description of minimum thresholds shall include the following: - (6) How each minimum threshold will be quantitatively measured, consistent with the monitoring network requirements described in Subarticle 4.

-Groundwater elevations will be directly measured and recorded to determine their relation to minimum thresholds.
-Groundwater levelExtraction rate monitoring will be conducted in accordance with the monitoring plan outlined in Section 5.
-Section 7 on Plan Implementation includes an implementation budget to install additional monitoring sites identified in Section 5.
+Groundwater extractions will be directly measured and recorded to determine their relation to minimum thresholds.
+Extraction rate monitoring will be conducted in accordance with the monitoring plan outlined in Section 5.